 Collaborating for greater worldwide health opportunities

-Canadian Association of General Surgeons
+2. Canadian Associaton of General Surgeons (CAGs)

 All team members are part of the ongoing educational progress for medical care in Haiti—an integral system that has been set up through partnerships with the Bernard Mevs Hospital in Port-au-Prince and the Haitian government.

 Halifax Broken Earth has been to Haiti in 2013, 2014, 2015, 2016 and 2018.
 Virtual education has continued during the COVID-19 pandemic.